google/percy-node/README.md

 [![Build Status](https://travis-ci.org/google/percy-node.svg?branch=master)](https://travis-ci.org/google/percy-node)

+# Important notice of archive

+Hi there friend.
+The team at Google that originally started this package is no longer using Percy and thus it will no longer be maintained.
+For that reason, we'll be moving this to the archive.
+If you'd like to take ownership of it, feel free to fork it.

 # percy-node

 This is a wrapper of [percy-js](https://github.com/percy/percy-js) that simplifies the API so it can be used for automated visual regression testing in node environments such as testing an express app, an Angular app, or AngularJS app.